NativeSensors/EyeGestures/README.md

 ## EYEGESTURES

 EyeGestures is open source eyetracking software/library using native webcams and phone camers for achieving its goal.
-The aim of library is to bring accessibility of eyetracking and eyedriven interfaces without requirement of obtaining expensive hardware.
+The aim of library is to bring accessibility of eye-tracking and eye-driven interfaces without requirement of obtaining expensive hardware.

 Our [Mission](https://github.com/NativeSensors/EyeGestures/blob/Engine_v2/MISSION.md)!